Documentation: Map of Science

 Cluster detail view

-The cluster detail view is structured similarly to the summary view and includes similar information, but is focused on the specific cluster you've selected (rather than all of the clusters that meet specified filters).
-Compared to the summary view, the cluster detail view also includes some extra data relevant only to individual clusters, such as cluster-level growth prediction and citations to and from other clusters.
-Use the left-hand menu to navigate.
+The cluster detail view is structured similarly to the summary view, but focused on the specific cluster you selected (rather than all of the clusters that meet specified filters).
+Compared to the summary view, the cluster detail view also includes some extra data relevant only to individual clusters, such as cluster-level growth prediction and citations to/from other clusters.

 Animation: scrolling through a cluster's detail view